ziaul55/Qt-Project/README.md

 **Second:** Do as follows,

-• Linux/Mac OS: Copy the XML file to "~/.config/QtProject/qtcreator/styles".
+• Linux/Mac OS: Copy the "XML" file to "~/.config/QtProject/qtcreator/styles".

-• On Windows: Copy the XML file to "%APPDATA%\QtProject\qtcreator\styles".
+• Windows: Copy the "XML" file to "%APPDATA%\QtProject\qtcreator\styles".

 **Third:** Open Qt Creator and navigate as follows,